frafdez/chatterkb-www/index.markdown

 layout: home
 hero:
-  title: AI Insights Made Simple for Your Business
+  title: Chat with your documents and share insights.
-  description: Effortlessly chat with your files and create actionable dashboards.
+  description: Use AI to find insights in your documents and turn them into reports that you can share with your team and clients.
   offer:
     text: Get 20% off yearly plans
     url: "https://app.chatterkb.com/checkout/yearly"
   button:
-    text: Get Started
+    text: Get Started For Free
     url: "https://app.chatterkb.com/checkout/plans"
   link:
     text: Learn more